CYGNUS-RD/middleware/conf/sshtunnel/client/README.md

        - /root/.ssh/daq_id:/id_rsa

 ```
-- server side in a physical machine example using kafka on port 9092
+- client service in a physical machine example using kafka on port 9092 services
 ```
 [Unit]
     Description=SSH Tunnel for Kafka